Note: This article was adapted from several Facebook posts I released back in May.

 So, if there's something going on in your life right now that you can utilize as an opportunity for growth I say, "Step up to the challenge and see what you are made of!"
 Or if you feel things aren’t quite lining up in your life or you are troubled by unforeseen setbacks, I challenge you to pause, take a breather and tap into your unique brilliance to come up with inspiring, creative solutions!
 And the next time you feel things are falling apart in your life, step back and ask yourself if you are taking it all too seriously.
 If you are, have a big, long laugh about it!

 First Mother & First Father in Divine Union of The Heart

-MaRe’SAh is dedicated to the upliftment of the human spirit through the re-connection of the womb and heart.
-As a Holistic Nutritionist and Certified Hot Stone Therapist with training and certification in Holistic Counselling, Wellness Coaching, Radiant Lotus Women's Qigong, the 9 Rites of the Munay-Ki and the 13th Rite of the Munay-Ki (the Rite of the Womb), MaRe’SAh coaches women along their body, mind, and spirit wellness journey and supports them in opening up to self-love.
-She believes that true healing occurs only when we nurture all aspects of the Self – both our inner and outer worlds.
+MaRe’SAh is dedicated to the upliftment of the human spirit through the re-connection of the energies of the womb and heart.
+As a Reiki Master and Holistic Nutritionist with a diploma in Massage Therapy, training and certification in Holistic Counselling, Wellness Coaching, Women's Qigong, and the Rites of the Munay-Ki, MaRe’SAh coaches women along their body, mind, and spirit wellness journey and supports them in opening up to self-love.
+She believes that true healing occurs only when we nurture all aspects of the Self –both our inner and outer worlds.
 MaRe’SAh offers practical guidance that helps to empower women to be able to tackle their personal wellness goals.
-As a clairvoyant and clairaudient she receives intuitive and channeled messages beneficial to her clients’ needs.
-As a result of this unique approach to wellness, clients have reported an experience of greater calm, balance and healing in their lives.
+As a clairvoyant, clairaudient, and spiritual channeller she often receives intuitive and channelled messages beneficial to her clients’ needs.
+As a result of this unique approach to wellness, clients have reported an experience of greater calm, balance and healing in

 Connect with MaRe'SAh...